Close menu

 This rising demand for sustainable hotels and experiences is also something we’ve clearly seen at Hotelbeds in the last few years.

-Our Sustainable Hotels Programme started in 2020 and offered 15,000 properties to travel sellers, and the end, eco-conscious traveller.
-Since then, it has grown to around 40,000 hotels with a huge increase of 84% over 2022 compared to the prior 12 months.
+As part of our parent company, HBX Group, our Sustainable Hotels Programme started in 2020, initially offering 15,000 properties to travel sellers and eco-conscious travellers.
+Since then, it has expanded significantly to around 40,000 sustainable hotels, reflecting an impressive 84% growth over 2022 compared to the previous year.

 This combined with the powerful, data-driven and user-friendly nature of our Booking Engine, which helps streamline daily tasks for travel providers, means it is easier than ever for travel providers to find the most relevant properties for eco-conscious travellers in just a few clicks.

-Sign up today to access our growing portfolio of sustainable hotels and begin broadening your offerings to the most vital segment out there right now - young, sustainable travellers.
+Sign up today to Log in today or access our growing portfolio of sustainable hotels and begin broadening your offerings to the most vital segment out there right now - young, sustainable travellers.

 Avoid Losing Business As Travel Goes Sustainable

-Evidently, if popular locations do not begin to implement green initiatives, and if travel providers do not promote sustainable hotels and experiences in these regions, the risk of suffering a drop in business as customers choose sustainable alternatives becomes very real.
+Evidently, if popular locations do not begin to implement green initiatives which are accessible and integrated into the in-destination experience, and if travel providers do not promote sustainable hotels and experiences in these regions, the risk of suffering a drop in business as customers choose sustainable alternatives becomes very real.

 Considering that around 90% of the plastic in the oceans comes from land-based sources and that the annual damage of plastics in marine ecosystems amounts to 13 billion dollars a year, it is essential to be proactive on the issue.